cynthianekesa/MLOP_Summative/README.md

 This project aims to develop a waste image classification model using convolutional neural networks (CNN) to facilitate waste segregation at the source, specifically within the Kenyan context.
 With Kenya generating approximately 3.0 million tons of waste annually, and recycling rates at only 10%, improper waste management exacerbates environmental issues and waste segregation is the solution to this.
 The model I am going to build will classify waste into two classes: "organic" and "recyclable," leveraging machine learning image classification to enhance accuracy and efficiency in sorting, something that fills the gap in existing waste separation solutions.
 Practical applications for this model include automatic sorting in recycling facilities, integration with smart bins for optimized waste collection, and policy development using waste type data.
 By implementing this waste classification tool, the project seeks to reduce pollution, improve resource recovery, and contribute to Kenya’s sustainability goals.
 Here is the project proposal [PROPOSAL](https://docs.google.com/document/d/1mllo1xHEKW1wgZ1Ljzlb3vRbL5FwwkqUPO7nLZ2a8KA/edit?usp=sharing)

-# Data Pre-Processing and Model Training
+# Data Pre-Processing and Model Training(NOTEBOOK)

 ## Data Pre-Processing